RUSTelli/pose-regression/README.md

 # How to use

-- The requirements used for the project are stored in the requirements.txt file -
+The requirements used for the project are stored in the requirements.txt file.

 0 - Create a directory named 'raw_video' inside the 'data' directory.